nadyavoynich/online-casino-product-analytics/README.md

 ## Setup & Requirements
 ### Software Requirements:
-* Python version 3.x installed on your system.
+* Python version 3.x installed.
 * Database Management System (DBMS): This project uses ClickHouse as its primary DBMS.
-* Jupyter Notebook for running and sharing thr Python code, analysis, and findings.
+* Jupyter Notebook for running and sharing Python code, analysis, and findings.

 ### Python Libraries:
-* Pandas: For data manipulation and analysis.
+* *Pandas:* For data manipulation and analysis.
 Install using `pip install pandas`.
-* NumPy: For numerical operations.
+* *NumPy:* For numerical operations.
 Install using `pip install numpy`.
-* SciPy: For scientific computing, including the Chi-square test.
+* *SciPy:* For scientific computing, including the Chi-square test.
 Install using `pip install scipy`.
-* SQLAlchemy: For SQL database connection and queries from within Python.
+* *SQLAlchemy:* For SQL database connection and queries from within Python.
 Install using `pip install SQLAlchemy`.
-* ClickHouse-driver: For connecting to ClickHouse DBMS from Python.
+* *ClickHouse-driver:* For connecting to ClickHouse DBMS from Python.
 Install using `pip install clickhouse-driver`.

 ## Methodology
-* Execution of SQL queries for the ClickHouse DBMS.
+* Developing SQL queries tailored for the ClickHouse DBMS.
 * Preliminary data exploration and analysis.
 * Data wrangling using the pandas Python library.
 * Application of the Chi-square test to estimate statistical significance.